 Power Tortillas And Other Things You Should Know About UnidosUS

-Last week, the National Council of La Raza’s (NCLR) annual conference was in town and during their gala, it was announced that they changed their name to UnidosUS.
+Last week, the National Council of La Raza’s (NCLR) annual conference was held in town, and during the gala, it was announced that the organization had changed its name to UnidosUS.

-Tons of people got their panties in a twist over this, some didn’t care and others don’t even know what the NCLR or UnidosUS is.
-If you’re in that third category, here are 5 things you must know about this organization and most importantly, how you can play a role in their work.
+Tons of people got their panties in a twist over this; some didn’t care, and others didn’t even know what the NCLR or UnidosUS is.
+If you’re in that third category, here are 5 things you must know about this organization and, most importantly, how you can play a role in their work.

 UNO!
-UnidosUS, is the largest Latino advocacy organization working to protect civil rights at a local and federal levels.
-They’re turning 50 next year so maybe the name change is a midlife crisis!
+UnidosUS is the largest Latino advocacy organization working to protect civil rights at the local and federal levels.
+They’re turning 50 next year, so maybe the name change is a midlife crisis!

 DOS!
 UnidosUS was founded in La Phoenikera in 1968.
-Before being the National Council of La Raza, it was the Southwest Council of La Raza and they were actually responsible for the fact that today you can check a box that says “Hispanic” in the U.S. Census.
-They also played a role in the fact that federal housing loan information is available in Spanish and they currently advocate to prevent the defunding of Planned Parenthood, which serves a very high percentage of Latinas.
+Before it became the National Council of La Raza, it was the Southwest Council of La Raza, and they were actually responsible for the fact that today, you can check a box that says “Hispanic” in the U.S. Census.
+They also played a role in making federal housing loan information available in Spanish, and they currently advocate to prevent the defunding of Planned Parenthood, which serves a very high percentage of Latinas.

 • Fifty percent or more of the people they serve must be Latinx.